Welcome to the Quesnel & District Museum and Archives

 Favourite exhibits include the Titanic, Footprints in Stone, dedicated to local First Nations culture, and vignettes recreating Quesnel's pioneer homes and businesses.
 From rare Chinese artifacts used during the gold rush era, to ephemera that will evoke childhood memories, the extensive collections are sure to appeal to all ages and interests.
 Come and see why the Quesnel Museum has been proclaimed one of BC's top 10 community museums.

-- Friends of the Quesnel and District Museum and Archives
+Renovations at the Quesnel & District Museum and Archives